Castle Szidonia: History

-Pal Felsobuki Nagy, a member of the Hungarian parliament, inherited the estate after his father, Sándor Nagy of Sopron county died.
+Pal Felsobuki Nagy, a member of the Hungarian parliament, inherited the estate after his father, Sándor Nagy of Sopron County died.
 Following the death of his only daughter, Juliana, the estate was given to her husband, Maximilian Urmenyi.

-Urmenyi's descendants sold the building and left four pieces of bedroom furniture and a life-size portrait of Maria Theresa, which later disappeared.
-It is said Theresa visited the Ürményi family and that the portrait had been painted in memory of her visit.
+Urmenyi's descendants sold the building and left four pieces of bedroom furniture along with a life-size portrait of Holy Roman Empress Maria Theresa of Habsburg, which later disappeared.
+It is said that Theresa visited the Ürményi family and that the portrait was painted in memory of her visit.

-In 1910, the estate was bought by Maximilian Berg, a German.
+In 1910, the estate was bought by Maximilian Berg, a German architect.
 Until then, the castle had remained largely unchanged.
 Berg rebuilt the castle according to military designs by an architect from the Austrian city of Wiener Neustadt.
 According to an inscription, the garden bridge, featuring two stone lions, was donated in 1923 by the German Thyssen industrial magnate family – today the Thyssen-Bornemisza family.
 The sons of Baron Maximilian inherited the castle.

 In 1926, the Hungarian ambassador to the Vatican, Verseghy Elek Nagy, and his wife, Johanna Elizabeth Janssen, became the new owners.
-They extensively reconstructed and modernized the castle.
+They extensively reconstructed and modernised the castle.
 During their ownership, the park around the castle was built and a large pool was constructed by swimmer and architect Alfréd Hajós.
-Janssen's tastes are reflected in the estate's design.
-The park's pool area contains a small wooden Japanese house, which was unprecedented in the region.
-The courtyard is in the style of a French garden, with round trees, and hedges and flowers planted in a double square.
-The southern face of the wall also has an enclosed garden with an area of 2,500 square metres, with a small pool and fountain in the middle.
+The park's pool area contained a small wooden Japanese house, which was unprecedented in the region.
+The courtyard was in the style of a French garden, with round trees, and hedges and flowers planted in a double square.